 In the financial report for the six months ended 30 June 2012, Antofagasta stated that "On 15 November 2011, Tethyan was notified by the Government of Balochistan that the Government had rejected the application.
 Tethyan is pursuing two international arbitrations in order to protect its legal rights: one against the Government of Balochistan with the International Centre for Settlement of Investment Disputes ("ICSID") asserting breaches of the Bilateral Investment Treaty between Australia (where Tethyan is incorporated) and Pakistan, and the other against the Government of Balochistan with the International Chamber of Commerce (:ICC"), asserting breaches of the CHEJVA (Chagai Hills Joint Venture Agreement).
-Constitution of the ICC and ICSID arbitration panels is in progress.
-Tethyan strongly believes that it has complied with the requirements of the Balochistan mining Rules and the CHEJVA and is entitled to the grant of the mining lease."
+Constitution of the ICC and ICSID arbitration panels is in progress".